 - A platform where the panes of glass are set on

-- Air, argon, or krypton to add further insulation between the glass
+- Air, argon, or krypton (to add further insulation between the glass)

 - A seal around the glass

-- The glass unit can no longer provide the full range of benefits anymore,
+- The glass unit can no longer provide the full range of benefits;

-- The window could be leaking through the faulty IGU
+- The window could be leaking through the faulty IGU;

-- The insulating air, argon, or krypton is already lost, and
+- The insulating air, argon, or krypton is already lost; and

-2. What to Do About Condensation Between Glass Panes in Your Double/Triple Glazed Window
+B. What to Do About Condensation Between Glass Panes in Your Double/Triple Glazed Window

 As we’ve discussed in the previous section on what causes condensation on windows, condensation between the window’s glass happens because of a leaky insulated glass unit.
 Therefore, when this happens, you essentially have two options:

-- Get the entire window replaced – this could be the better option if you are seeing a widespread failure of IGUs from the same substandard manufacturer.
+This could be the better option if you are seeing a widespread failure of IGUs from the same substandard manufacturer.
 It could be time for a change.